nottakis/scrapy_rowspan_colspan_contents_copied/README.md

 # scrapy_rowspan_colspan_cleaner
-It detects HTML table's rowspan and colspan and output completely unmerged HTML.
+It detects HTML table's rowspan and colspan and extracts cells with contents copied.